citizenos/etherpad-lite-heroku/README.md

 # Etherpad-Lite Heroku

 Deploy Etherpad-Lite on Heroku.
 Whole Etherpad-Lite configuration, including plugins, can be specified in Heroku configuration variables (ENV).

+**WARNING!** The project installs a fork of Etherpad-Lite as a submodule.
+The fork contains a fix that is NOT merged to Etherpad-Lit code base, as it will break plugins that do their own logic on HTML export.
+The pull request - https://github.com/ether/etherpad-lite/pull/3268

 ## Running